 Being partnered with Ada Developers Academy does not only mean you have the chance to diversify your software development team and be a part of a meaningful change in the industry, but ultimately your company is helping Ada achieve their mission of diversifying the tech industry.
 Being a part of driving the Ada mission means you are a part of the real and meaningful change in the tech community regarding the diversity gap.

-As a company partner your role is to fund the education of the admitted Ada student and help us complete the training of the Ada student by giving them on-the-job training to make them hirable junior developers.
-The added bonus of being a partner with Ada is having the chance to convert your at Intern into an FTE at your company.
+As a company partner, your role is to fund the education of the admitted Ada student and help us complete the training of the Ada student by giving them on-the-job training to make them hirable junior developers.
+The added bonus of being a partner with Ada is having the chance to convert your intern into an FTE at your company.
 This partnership also opens up a pipeline of Ada Alum and graduates.
 Companies that have capitalized on this pipeline see upwards of 15, and in particular cases, over 40 of our Alum working in full-time software developer roles.

 Our applicants are exceptional talent rigorously screened for technical aptitude and a passion for software engineering to fit the needs of our company partners.
 Previous careers of students and graduates include: account managers, teachers, biologists, chemists, bakers, flight attendants, librarians, artists, and social workers.
 Many of them have college or master’s degrees, but it’s not a requirement for admission – we select for technical aptitude, vocational intent, persistence and grit.
 Due to the length and depth of the program, students do not pay tuition.
 In fact, they are eligible for financial support (stipends and low-interest loans) throughout the 11-month course.
 This model allows Ada to reach the broadest possible range of potential talent, regardless of their current financial situation.

 Ada Developers’ Academy focuses on teaching skills that are readily transferable from one technology stack to another, making Ada graduates adaptable and flexible candidates for all types of junior developer positions.
 We teach full-stack web development, allowing students to choose what specialty of software development they want to pursue in their post-Ada careers.
-Over the course of the 11-month program, students have over 2000 hours of classroom, homework and internship time – comparable to the relevant hour requirements for a typical 4-year computer science degree.
+Over the course of the 11-month program, students have over 2000 hours of classroom, homework, and internship time – comparable to the relevant hour requirements for a typical 4-year computer science degree.
 The complete curriculum, with detailed lecture notes, mastery topics, evaluation questions, and daily deliverables, is online and open-source.
 It is available on GitHub and will continue to evolve as technologies do.

 Ada has developed a special formula for taking people with an interest in tech, and turning them into people who can contribute to a code base on day one.